noclat/R76/readme.md

 	$site->config('path/to/the/config');

-To prevent from the frustration of having some extra PHP code lines out of the config file, the config file enables some specific commands:
+To prevent from the frustration of having some extra PHP code lines out of the config file, it enables some specific commands:

 ### define
 Sets a global constant.
 It’s practical, simply because you can gather all your configuration constants in the same configuration file, like paths, passwords (hashed), services & API codes (google analytics, typekit, etc.) and so on.